A simple vintage cake recipe for orange butter cake (aka "Queen cake) made with flour, butter, coconut oil, cream, and orange zest.

 In honor of the royal affair this weekend, I made a vintage recipe for orange butter cake aka "Queen Cake".
 This recipe is from my great grandmother's cookbook "Table, Home and Health" published in 1892.
 I believe this cake would be fitting for an afternoon tea, or an anytime tasty dessert.

 After tasting a slice of this simple delicate cake, it definitely deserves a spot on the royal table.
 It is delicious, with a light and airy texture.
 The flavors blend beautifully.
 I love the nutmeg with the orange.
 I added some additions, like orange zest and an easy glaze recipe for the top.

 The original recipe called for three sticks of butter.
 HOLY BUTTER!!
 So...
 I made a substitution that didn't compromise taste, moistness, or texture.
 I also added an orange glaze to the top of the cake and sprinkled it with powdered sugar.
 I will list the original recipe and then my modified updated version.

 from Table, Home and Health cookbook 1892

-- 4oz cream (I used 2 oz organic whole milk and 2 oz fat-free half and half), room temperature
+- 4oz cream (I used half and half), room temperature

-1 whole nutmeg, grated (or 1 tsp ground nutmeg, but fresh is best!)
+- 1 tablespoon water1 whole nutmeg, grated (or 1 teaspoon ground nutmeg, but fresh is best!)